FrankM1/analytica/readme.md

  Frontend

 ### Customization
-Color, Typogrpahy an layout changes can be made in the WordPress Customizer ( Appearance -> Customize ).
+Color, Typography an layout changes can be made in the WordPress Customizer ( Appearance -> Customize ).

 If you need to further customize the theme, it is recommended that you first create a child theme so you will be able to update the theme in the future.
 You can read how to create a WordPress Child theme [here](http://codex.wordpress.org/Child_Themes).